ku6ryo/SimpleQABotWithEmbeddings/README.md

 - Query vector store with embeddings calculated from user input texts.
 - Return answer stored with the embedding.

+# How to use
+- Run `learn.py` and check the ID
+- Change the value of id in `cui.py` and run it.

 # Source QA
 I'm using a webpage of a hotel QA. https://www.southerntower.co.jp/rooms/faq/